hdShang/arxiv-daily/docs/cs-CV/2025-11-03/papers/251101833v2-tir-bench-a-comprehensive-benchmark-for-agentic-thinking-with-images.md

 ---
 layout: default
-title: TIR-Bench: A Comprehensive Benchmark for Agentic Thinking-with-Images Reasoning
+title: "TIR-Bench: A Comprehensive Benchmark for Agentic Thinking-with-Images Reasoning"
 ---

 # TIR-Bench: A Comprehensive Benchmark for Agentic Thinking-with-Images Reasoning